webvijayi/instasell-acp-woocommerce/readme.txt

 == Frequently Asked Questions ==

+= How do I install this plugin? =

+The easiest way is to install directly from WordPress.org:
+1. Go to Plugins > Add New in your WordPress admin
+2. Search for "Instant Checkout ACP"
+3. Click Install Now, then Activate
+4. Go to WooCommerce > AI Checkout to configure

 = What is the Agentic Commerce Protocol (ACP)? =

 ACP is an open standard that allows AI agents, like ChatGPT, to interact with e-commerce stores in a standardized way.
 This enables features like "Buy it in ChatGPT."